Wer reited so spat durch Nacht und Wind? …

 Who rides there so late through the night dark and drear? …

-Johann Wolfgang von Geothe
+Johann Wolfgang von Goethe

 Then I understood.
 It was Goethe, Der Erlkoenig.
 The Erlking.
 I remember it from my high school class in romantic literature.
 The story of father riding horseback through the woods with his sick boy to see the doctor.
-It was a dark night and road was empty.
-Feverish boy started noticing strange movements in the trees,voices and shadows.
-Father didn’t see these and was trying to calm his son saying : the wind, the fog, just your imagination.
-Boy was becoming more and more confused and disconnected.
-He was hearing this voice.
-It was a mythical, supernatural being King of Elfs calling on him.He was wooing the boy to come to his kingdom and meet his daughters.
-Father was trying to calm his son and run faster and faster, to no avail.
+The night was pitch black, and the road lay deserted.
+Feverish boy started noticing strange movements in the trees, hearing voices, and seeing shadows.
+Father tried to calm his son: it’s wind, fog, just your imagination.
+Boy was becoming more confused and restless.
+He was hearing the voice.
+The King of Elfs, a mythical and supernatural being, called him, inviting the boy to visit his kingdom and meet his daughters.
+Father tried to comfort his son and gallop faster and faster.
+To no avail.
 He knew he was losing him.
-Finally the boy said “Father, father, don’t you see -he is grabbing me!” and then father realized the boy is dead.
+Finally, the boy said “Father, father, don’t you see?—he is grabbing me!” and then father realized the boy is dead.

-We came home with Bentley immediately.
+We run home with Bentley as fast as we could.

-The next day I was talking with my neighbor.
+The next day, I was talking to my neighbor.
 He knows the area.
-It was deer in the woods making rustling noises.
+Rustling noises in the woods were made by a deer.
 Happens all the time.
 Late at night they are going for a late snack.
-And always are very friendly.
+And always are friendly.

 But the impression was unforgettable.